66daysofdata/Resources/Data Analyst/README.md

 📈📉📊🧡💛💚

 What does a Data Analyst do?

-<p>A data analyst is someone who collects, processes and performs statistical analyses of data.
+A data analyst is someone who collects, processes and performs statistical analyses of data.
 Data Analyst is the one who must turn the data into information and the information into insights.
-He or she can translate numbers and data into plain English in order to help organizations and companies understand how to make better business decisions.</p>
+He or she can translate numbers and data into plain English in order to help organizations and companies understand how to make better business decisions.

 Some of the required skills to be a Data Analyst include: